 - the podcast series is Bored & Brilliant from Note to Self,

 - a very popular book on the subject is Reclaiming Conversation: The Power of Talk in a Digital Age, by Sherry Turkle; and

 - here's a great article on information overload by Clayton d'Arnault at Digital Culturist, Drowning in a Sea of Information.

-Update: There’s a new series on this blog focused on this subject – Hanging Up.
-You can choose the Hanging Up category to see those posts.
+Update: Hanging Up is a new series on this blog focused on this subject.
+Click this link Hanging Up or use the Hanging Up category in the sidebar to see those posts.